-The North American segment markets and sells toys in the US and Canada, as its name suggests, through the Mattel Girls & Boys Brands and Fisher-Price Brands categories.
-In the Mattel Girls & Boys Brands category, Barbie includes brands such as Barbie fashion dolls and accessories, with the Polly Pocket, Little Mommy, Disney Classics, and Monster High lumped into the Other Girls Brands.
+The North American segment, which made up 50% of Mattel's total sales in 2015, markets and sells toys in the US and Canada through the Mattel Girls & Boys Brands and Fisher-Price Brands categories.
+In the Mattel Girls & Boys Brands category, Barbie includes brands such as Barbie fashion dolls and accessories, with the Ever After High, Polly Pocket, Little Mommy, Disney Classics, and Monster High lumped into the Other Girls Brands.
 Wheels include Hot Wheels, Matchbox, and Tyco R/C vehicles and play sets.
-Entertainment includes CARS, Radica, Toy Story, Max Steel, WWE Wrestling, Batman, and Superman, as well as games and puzzles.
+Entertainment includes CARS, Disney Planes, Radica, Toy Story, Max Steel, WWE Wrestling, Batman, and Superman, as well as games and puzzles.
 The Fisher-Price Brands category includes Fisher-Price, Little People, BabyGear, Imaginext, Dora the Explorer, Bubble Guppies, Thomas & Friends, Mike The Knight, Octonauts, Mickey Mouse Clubhouse, Disney's Jake and the Never Land Pirates, and Power Wheels.

-Products marketed by the International segment are generally the same as those developed and marketed by the North America segment, although some are developed or adapted for particular international markets.
+Products marketed by the International segment (41% of sales) are generally the same as those developed and marketed by the North America segment, although some are developed or adapted for particular international markets.
 Mattel's products are sold directly to retailers and wholesalers in most European, Latin American, and Asian countries, and in Australia and New Zealand, and through agents and distributors in those countries where Mattel has no direct presence.
-Mattel’s International segment revenue represented 44% of worldwide sales in 2012.

 Sales and Marketing